• Skip to primary navigation

 Almond Flour Pumpkin Muffins

-These super moist and fluffy almond flour pumpkin muffins are healthy, low-carb, and gluten-free.
-Add chocolate chips or pecans on top for a fun and simple breakfast, snack, or dessert!
+Super moist and fluffy almond flour pumpkin muffins are healthy, low-carb, and gluten-free.
+They're made with 8 ingredients and come together in under 25 minutes.
+Add chocolate chips or pecans!

 Print Recipe Pin Recipe